ElliotKillick/windows-vs-linux-loader-architecture/README.md

 The GDI+ background thread message loop function (`GdiPlus!BackgroundThreadProc`) typically waits for messages from `USER32!RealMsgWaitForMultipleObjectsEx` (which in turns calls `win32u!NtUserMsgWaitForMultipleObjectsEx`).
 The `BackgroundThreadShutdown` function sets a custom event object (`gdiplus!Globals::ThreadQuitEvent`) to signal the GDI+ background thread to shutdown. `BackgroundThreadShutdown` then waits on the GDI+ background thread object (stored in `gdiplus!Globals::ThreadNotify`).
 Information obtained by reading disassembly and debugging with the `!handle` command in WinDbg.

 Microsoft documentation and this Old New Thing article say the root cause of this problem is running `GdiPlus!GdiplusStartup` from `DllMain`.
 However, my opinion on the root cause of this problem leans more on the architectural side of things, and it's that each library's `DllMain` receives `DLL_THREAD_ATTACH` and `DLL_THREAD_DETACH` notifications in the first place.
 These notifications should never have existed because their synchronization breaks the [library subsystem lifetime](#the-process-lifetime) for threads.
 DLL thread routines are only supposed to be for initializing per-thread data, so one might rightfully question the need for synchronization here; however, it is necssary to ensure a DLL cannot have its `DLL_THREAD_ATTACH` routine run before its `DLL_PROCESS_ATTACH` and that there are no partially loaded DLLs (pending initialization) when `DLL_THREAD_ATTACH` routines run, which would be important in the case of circular dependencies (otherwise, just iterating the `PEB_LDR_DATA.InInitializationOrderModuleList` would suffice).
 In addition, the synchronization protects from any and all DLLs being unloaded while running thread routines.
 The loader could also ensure a module is not concurrently unloaded by incrementing the reference count on each module, running its DLL thread routine, then decrementing that module's reference count, and then repeat for all modules.
 But, that could be taxing on performance, and then if a reference count concurrently drops to zero then actual library unload must occur, anyway.
 This DLL thread routine syncrhonization also tries ([but fails](#a-concurrency-bug-in-the-windows-loader), on a modern Windows loader) to protect the linked list that the loader iterates to run each DLL thread routine at thread startup (keeping the lock acquiried captures a consistent snapshot of the loaded DLLs while running the DLL thread routines, if that is desirable).
+Additionally, while only acquiring the `ntdll!LdrpLoaderLock` lock is necessary to protect against concurrent module initialization/deinitialization, `DLL_PROCESS_ATTACH` and `DLL_PROCESS_DETACH` routines will likely also want to run under the `ntdll!LdrpLoadCompleteEvent` lock, acquired before `ntdll!LdrpLoaderLock`, to avoid lock hierarchy violation in the case that one of these routines trigger a library load or unload.
 In regard to the notifications themselves, [they are effectively useless](https://stackoverflow.com/a/30637968), and well-written libraries often disable them to improve performance with `DisableThreadLibraryCalls`.
 All in all, it would appear that DLL thread notifications come with more disadvantages than advantages.
 I'm also unaware of any other operating system requiring such notifications.

 The GDK, common to GNU/Linux systems, is the closest equivalent to Windows GDI+.
 GDK makes up the foundational GUI components that the full GTK ([formerly named GTK+](https://en.wikipedia.org/wiki/GTK)) GUI framework relies on.
 GDI+ fulfills the same role for Windows GUI frameworks like Windows Forms.
 [Creating the equivalent simple window demo applications in GDI+ and GDK](gui-sample), I can't help but notice that GDK initialization with `gdk_init` doesn't spawn a background thread like `GdiplusStartup` does.
 So, in combination with the abscence of `DLL_THREAD_ATTACH` and `DLL_THREAD_DETACH` routines, plainly having the lower-level GUI component not spawn a thread in the first place is another mitigating circumstance for this kind of deadlock occuring on a GNU/Linux system.
 In the simple case of creating a window, I notice this background message loop never processes any messages (it never calls `DispatchMessage`).
 While [`GdiplusStartup` creates this background thread by default](https://learn.microsoft.com/en-us/windows/win32/api/gdiplusinit/nf-gdiplusinit-gdiplusstartup#examples), it can be disabled by passing the `SuppressBackgroundThread` flag through the `GdiplusStartupInput` function argument.
 Apparently, [the GDI+ background thread is used to run hooks](https://learn.microsoft.com/en-us/windows/win32/api/gdiplusinit/ns-gdiplusinit-gdiplusstartupoutput).
 And apparently these [hooks (`NotificationHook` and `NotificationUnhook`) can be used in Windows applications for shell integration](https://learn.microsoft.com/en-us/cpp/mfc/special-cwinapp-services#_core_shell_registration) (although, this documentation advises suppressing the background thread for this purpose).
 Overall, I don't think how Windows uses these hooks represents a good separation of components (like GDI+ is over extending itself) and, while I know [Windows likes spawning threads](https://devblogs.microsoft.com/oldnewthing/20191115-00/?p=103102), this thread in particular appears to be one of those instances of ["DLLs creating worker threads behind your back"](https://devblogs.microsoft.com/oldnewthing/20100122-00/?p=15193) only to waste CPU cycles and context switches (when the thread is not waiting), at least in the simple case for GDI+.
 It's also worth noting that ReactOS and Wine don't implement the GDI+ background thread.